adapter-hub/adapters/docs/extending.md

 ## Integrating new Transformer models

-Currently, not all model types included in HuggingFace's `transformers` support adapters yet.
+Currently, not all model types included in Hugging Face's `transformers` support adapters yet.
 However, it is possible to the existing adapter implementation to new models.
 For a detailed guide, refer to [Adding Adapters to a Model](https://docs.adapterhub.ml/contributing/adding_adapters_to_a_model.html).